Rlamboll/AR6CarbonBudgetCalc/README.md

 which may be either lognormal or normal) and unrepresented Earth feedbacks (a linear function of temperature change).

-By changing the value `runver` this code can replicate the values in the IPCC reports for AR6 WGI and WGIII.
+By changing the default values this code can replicate the values in the IPCC reports for AR6 WGI and WGIII.
 With `runver = sr15prewg1, zec_sd = 0, recent_emissions=209` this replicates Table 5.8
 in Chapter 5 (Canadell et al, 2021), Table TS.3 in the Technical Summary (Arias et al,